1 May 1944 Kaisariani executions

-On 1 May 1944, 200 Greek communists (Οι 200 της Καισαριανής, "The 200 of Kaisariani") were executed at the firing range of the Athens suburb of Kaisariani by the Nazi occupation authorities as reprisal for the killing of a German general by Greek Resistance forces.
+On 1 May 1944, 200 Greek communists (Οι 200 της Καισαριανής, The 200 of Kaisariani), known as the 200 of Kaisariani, were executed at the firing range of the Athens suburb of Kaisariani by the Nazi occupation authorities as reprisal for the killing of a German general by ELAS forces in Laconia.
+The executions were a seminal event of the Greek Resistance against the Axis forces, and the 200 are remembered as heroes in Greece to this day.

 Background

-Greece had been under the dictatorial and fiercely anti-communist Metaxas Regime since 1936.
-Members of the Communist Party of Greece were persecuted and put in prison, chiefly in the Akronauplia and Corfu prisons, or sent to internal exile in small islands.
+Greece had been under the dictatorial and fiercely anti-communist Metaxas Regime since 4 August 1936.
+Members of KKE were persecuted and put in prison, chiefly in the Akronauplia and Corfu prisons, or sent to internal exile in small islands.

+On 28 October 1940, Ioannis Metaxas rejected an ultimatum imposed by fascist Italy to surrender, committing Greece to the Allies and bringing the country into World War II.

+Metaxas died on 29 January 1941 during the Greco–Italian War.

 With the German invasion of Greece and the start of the Axis Occupation of Greece in April 1941, the communist prisoners were placed under German control.
 Following the Italian surrender in September 1943, most of the communist prisoners, formerly held in the Italian-run Larissa concentration camp, were moved to Haidari concentration camp in the northwestern suburbs of Athens.